About Ives Street

 Cost-Benefit Analysis

 Too many decisions in transportation planning are made on the basis of politics rather than evidence.
 They don’t have to be.
-Ives Street’s Urban Connectome analysis can empower you by calculating the true costs and benefits of a transportation project.
+Ives Street’s Connectome analysis can empower you by calculating the true costs and benefits of a transportation project.
 With worldwide experience, we quantify travel convenience, road safety, air pollution, public health, and whatever else matters to you.

 Custom Model Calibration

 All cities are different.
-It’s not a matter of copying and pasting code: when we work with your city to customize the Urban Connectome model, we will spend an extended period of in-person engagement ensuring that it is calibrated to reflect local conditions, customs, and perceptions.
+It’s not a matter of copying and pasting code: when we work with your city to customize the Connectome model, we will spend an extended period of in-person engagement ensuring that it is calibrated to reflect local conditions, customs, and perceptions.
 And we’ll work closely with your team to ensure that they’re ready to use the model independently to assess the costs and benefits of future projects your city might consider.

 Strategic Planning